edorovati/SC-EXAM/Analysis/README.md

 # Preliminary Analysis

-Within the `Analysis` folder, you'll find the `Analysis.py` script, designed for conducting preliminary analysis on the dataset.
+Within the `Analysis` folder, you will find the `Analysis.py` script, designed for conducting preliminary analysis on the dataset.
 Specifically, it generates and documents the following plots within the `python_plots` folder.
 This folder is automatically generated within the `Analysis` directory during the analysis process, and subsequently deleted by the bash file.
 However, it remains in the repository to showcase the results to the user.

 ### Main Results: